 We have detected that you are using Internet Explorer to visit this website.
 Internet Explorer is now being phased out by Microsoft.
 As a result, NHS Digital no longer supports any version of Internet Explorer for our web-based products, as it involves considerable extra effort and expense, which cannot be justified from public funds.
 Some features on this site will not work.
 You should use a modern browser such as Edge, Chrome, Firefox, or Safari.
 If you have difficulty installing or accessing a different browser, contact your IT support team.

-NHS Digital and the General Data Protection Regulation (GDPR)
+General Data Protection Regulation (GDPR) - information

-What we're doing to prepare for the new data protection law, to make sure health and care data is always collected, stored, analysed and shared securely and legally.
+How we've ensured compliance with data protection law, to make sure health and care data is always collected, stored, analysed and shared securely and legally.

 Impact on customers and stakeholders

 Our systems and services have not changed and there has been no impact on our service delivery.

 Impact on the public whose data we hold